appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/diagnostic.md

 You can run the `diagnostic.sh` script and create the diagnostic files which will help you to track configuration of your server.

-When you run the script, there will be a `diagnostic` and `diagnostic.tar.gz` file.
+When you run the script, there will be a `diagnostic.tar.gz` file which you can share with us.

-You can read the `diagnostic` with a text editor or you can share the `diagnostic.tar.gz` file with us.

 :::caution
 Diagnostic script needs `sudo` permission to read some system files.